ikajdan/devops-course-tasks/README.md

 # DevOps Course Tasks

-This repository contains Terraform infrastructure tasks for a DevOps course.
+This repository contains infrastructure tasks for a DevOps course.

 ## Usage